HaziqIrfan21/TrainingPeriod/README.md

 DayToSecond
 -find out the total number of days and sessions you have joined till now then convert the total time into seconds.

-Using boxing and unboxing concept
+-Using boxing and unboxing concept

 CheckHex
 -write a program  that determines whether a string is a valid hex code .A hex code must begin with a pound key # and is exactly 6 characters in length.
 Each character must be a digit from 0-9 or an alphabetic character from A-F. All alphabetic characters may be uppercase or lowercase.